calliope-project/calliope/docs/creating/techs.md

 * `transmission`: Transmits a carrier from one node to another.
 * `conversion`: Converts from one carrier to another.

-??? info "Sharing configuration through inheritance"
+??? info "Sharing configuration with templates"

-    To share definitions between technologies and/or nodes, you can use configuration inheritance (the `inherit` key).
+    To share definitions between technologies and/or nodes, you can use configuration templates (the `template` key).
-    This allows a technology/node to inherit definitions from [`tech_group`/`node_group` definitions](groups.md).
+    This allows a technology/node to inherit definitions from [`template` definitions](templates.md).
-    Note that `inherit` is different to setting a `base_tech`.
+    Note that `template` is different to setting a `base_tech`.
-    Setting a base_tech does not entail any configuration options being inherited.
+    Setting a base_tech does not entail any configuration options being inherited;
-    It is only used when building the optimisation problem (i.e., in the `math`).
+    `base_tech` is only used when building the optimisation problem (i.e., in the `math`).

 The following example shows the definition of a `ccgt` technology, i.e. a combined cycle gas turbine that delivers electricity: